ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 2. Or patterns allow more code reuse as right hand sides can be shared by many patterns.

-GADTs & Existential quantification
+GADTs & View Patterns
 ~~~~~~~~~~~~~~~~~

 With existential quantification and GADTs, patterns can not only bind values, but also equality constraints, dictionaries and existential type variables.
 We described in `2.2`_ how these new constraints are handled: required constraints of the individual patterns are merged while provided constraints are deleted.

-So the following example would not type check because the Or pattern doesn't provide the constraint ``a = Int``:
+So the following example would not type check because the Or pattern doesn't provide the constraint ``a ~ Int``:

 ::